browserengineering/book/book/chrome.md

 Right now, the `InlineLayout` object breaks text into lines using its `line` field, computes the position of each line and each word in its `flush` method, and stores the words in its `display_list` field.
-We want to change this up.

-It's going to be a lot of work to refactor this code, but the end result will be cleaner and simpler, and more importantly it will provide us with a layout object for every piece of text, which we'll use to determine where links are and ultimately to enable clicking on links.
+It's going to be a lot of work to refactor this code, but the end result will be cleaner and simpler.
+More importantly, it will provide a layout object for every piece of text, which we'll use to determine where links are and ultimately to enable clicking on links.

 Let's start in the very middle of things, the `text` method that lays out text into lines.
 This one line corresponds to placing a word in a